adisingh0824/Offline-Guardian/README.md

-This application is designed specifically for iOS (Apple) devices.
+This application is specifically designed for iOS (Apple) devices and is built to function in offline or low-network conditions.
+It automatically shares the user’s location with pre-saved emergency contacts, ensuring safety and timely assistance even without an active internet connection.
+When the user clicks the alert option, the application instantly triggers an emergency notification and sends the current location to all saved contacts.